Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 Indecent Images Sentencing: Starting Points and Ranges

-The starting point and range of sentencing depend on the category of images and the nature of the conduct:
+The starting point and range of sentencing depend on the category of images and the nature of the conduct.
+For child pornography offences imprisonment for all but the lowest level of offences is the norm as child pornography is considered to be an extension of actual child sexual abuse by judges.

 Aggravating and Mitigating Factors